 The polymorphy of a variable also extends to the data labels of its class: as explained in clause 5.1.4, an assignment to a not yet existing data label is legal and creates the label and its object on the spot, thereby extending the class of this instance.
 Moreover, reassigning an existing data member label to a different object replaces its old, designated object regardless of the respective object types.
 Hence, any arbitrary assignment to a data label is legal.
 A mistyped label name as the target of an assignment simply introduces a new label.
 For example, upon repeated execution of

-X.CountTheNumberofObjects = X.CountTheNumberOfObjects + 1 most programmers will be highly surprised by the fact that X.CountTheNumberOfObjects will retain its initialized value, usually 0.
+X.CountTheNumberofObjects = X.CountTheNumberOfObjects + 1 # Where’s Waldo???

+most programmers will be highly surprised by the fact that X.CountTheNumberOfObjects will retain its initialized value, usually 0.

 6.44.2 Guidance to language users